-These 1970s Backstage Photos Of Musicians Will Make You Wish You Were There
+These 1970s Backstage Photos Of Musicians Will Bring On Serious Nostalgia

-If rock and roll was born in the 1950s, then the 1970s were its angsty teenage years.
-Disco, folk, and punk each resembled extremely different children, and the 1970s loved them all equally.
+If rock’n’roll was born in the 1950s, then the 1970s were like its angsty teenage years.
+Disco, folk, and punk each resembled extremely different children, but the 1970s loved them all equally.
 Then funk, metal, and psychedelia emerged as major influencers of the music industry, and it was game on for music pandemonium.
 But what about the faces behind all those genres?
 Seeing musicians on stage is one thing, but it’s quite another when you see them sit back, have a drink, share a laugh, and even goof off like the rest of us.
 Here are a few backstage moments we wish we could have experienced first-hand.

 The Father Of Funk At The Top Of His Game